cannable/docker-tomcat/README.md

 # Build-Time Automation

 Alter data/build.sh.
-This script deletes all default webapps except the manager, replaces files with overrides, and creates a user for Tomcat.
+This script deletes all default webapps except the manager, then replaces files with overrides.

 # Changing Run-Time Config